5 SuiteWorld 2023 Sessions That Really Caught Our Eye

 How to Succeed at Transformational Change: Start at the Top

-As we said, finance transformation is going to require buy-in from your people to make it work, just like most major initiatives.
-And since the C-suite leads nearly every significant charge – and change – within an enterprise, it only stands to reason that your executive management team plays a massive role in establishing that critical buy-in.
+As we said, for the change management process to drive positive, lasting improvement, it’s going to require buy-in from your people, just like most major initiatives.
+And since the C-suite leads nearly every significant charge – and change – within an enterprise, it only stands to reason that your executive management team plays a massive role in establishing such critical buy-in.

 Continuing the change management theme, top-down communication from change leaders is crucial to the people component of a finance transformation.
 Our advice is to begin this essential stage with initial stakeholder engagement, where you: